-Forms for the documentation and processing of name and/or address changes are available at the Registrar's Office and on the Portal.
+Forms for the documentation and processing of name and/or address changes are available on the Portal.
 Processing of a name change will not be completed without legal documentation of the name change, such as a marriage license, court order, etc. It is the student's responsibility to keep the College informed of any changes.